powerbi-workspace/Pharmacy-Sales-Profitability/README.md

 ---

 ## Key Insights
-- Certain products generate high revenue but contribute lower profit margins
-- A small set of products drives a significant portion of total sales
+- A small set of products drives most of the revenue
+- Some high-revenue products have low profit margins
-- Regional performance varies significantly, indicating growth opportunities
+- Sales performance varies across regions
-- Profitability is impacted by pricing and product mix
+- Profitability is influenced by product mix and pricing

-- ##  Key Highlights
-- Built 3 end-to-end dashboards using Power BI
-- Created KPI-driven reports with interactive filters and drill-through
-- Used DAX for calculations and data modeling
-- Analyzed sales, revenue, margin, and product performance
-- Delivered actionable business insights

 ---

 ## Business Impact
 This dashboard helps stakeholders to:
-- Identify profitable and non-profitable products
+- Identify high- and low-performing products
 - Optimize pricing and product strategy
 - Improve regional sales performance
-- Support strategic business decisions
+- Support data-driven business decisions

 ---